Isolar II – The 1978 World Tour

-The Isolar II – The 1978 World Tour, more commonly known as The Low / Heroes World Tour or The Stage Tour, was a worldwide concert tour by David Bowie.
+The Isolar II – The 1978 World Tour, more commonly known as The Low / Heroes World Tour or The Stage Tour, was a worldwide concert tour by the English singer-songwriter David Bowie.
 The tour opened on 29 March 1978 at the San Diego Sports Arena continuing through North America, Europe and Australia before reaching a conclusion at the Nippon Budokan in Japan on 12 December 1978.

 Tour development and song selection

-Originally, Brian Eno planned to be a part of the tour band, but had to drop out due to health reasons.
+Originally, Brian Eno planned to be a part of the tour band, but had to drop out for health reasons.
 The band only had two weeks to rehearse for the tour.
 Carlos Alomar was the tour's band leader and drove the rehearsals.

 The set list for the performances consisted of material from the previous year's albums, Low and "Heroes", with the second half of each performance opening with a five-song sequence from The Rise and Fall of Ziggy Stardust and the Spiders from Mars album.
 Bowie had the band learn the entirety of the Ziggy Stardust album in rehearsals, although most of the songs were never performed live on the tour.
 The instrumental track "Art Decade" typically followed the Ziggy Stardust tracks, a mellow track to follow the energy of the Ziggy Stardust material.
 Tracks from the 1976 album Station to Station were the closing numbers.
 In the late 1980s, Bowie regarded some of the songs he performed live on the tour as a bit "ponderous", referring specifically to some of the long instrumental performances such as "Warszawa."

-A short intermission split a typical night's show into two parts, and for the second Bowie wore a snakeskin drapecoat and "huge baggy white pants."
+A short intermission split a typical night's show into two parts, and included an encore, and for the second Bowie wore a snakeskin drapecoat and "huge baggy white pants."

-Set design

-The stark fluorescent tube lighting approach of the previous 1976 tour was further developed and expanded to create a large cage of tube lighting, which enclosed the stage with the ability to pulsate moodily during the slower instrumental pieces and flash frantically during the faster songs.

-Tour incidents
+Tour reception and incidents

 The show in Marseille was disrupted by a blown PA (coincidentally during the song "Blackout").